fonttools/fontbakery/README.md

 ## Updating the distribution package

-Releases to PyPI are performed by updating the version metadata on `setup.py` and then running the following commands (with the proper version number and date):
+Releases to PyPI are performed by tagging a commit and then running the following commands (with the proper version number and date):

 ```
 # cleanup